Sphingidae: Adults

+A recent global study found that specialization is driven primarily by the flower rather than the hawk moth.
+Researchers observed that the hawk moths visited a variety of flowers with different corolla tube lengths, making them generalists.
+On the other hand flowers with longer corolla tubes limited the number of hawk moth species that could pollinate and reach their nectar, making them more specialized.
+Data also showed that flowers with longer corolla tubes produced greater volumes of nectar, likely to compensate for more specialized hawk moths species.
+The findings of the study demonstrated the importance of the variation in hawk moth proboscis length and how it shapes flower evolution.

 Alfred Russel Wallace published a sort of "wanted poster" (properly, a drawing in a book) of what this lepidopteran might look like, and, concurring with his colleague, added:

 [The proboscis of a hawk moth] from tropical Africa ([Xanthopan] morganii) is seven inches and a half [].
 A species having a proboscis two or three inches longer [] could reach the nectar in the largest flowers of Angraecum sesquipedale, whose nectaries vary in length from ten to fourteen inches [].
 That such a moth exists in Madagascar may be safely predicted, and naturalists who visit that island should search for it with as much confidence as astronomers searched for the planet Neptune, – and they will be equally successful.

 The predicted sphingid was discovered 21 years later and described as a subspecies of the one African species studied by Wallace: Xanthopan morganii praedicta, for which, the subspecific name praedicta ("the predicted one") was given.
 The Madagascan individuals had a pink, rather than white, breast and abdomen and a black apical line on the forewing, broader than in mainland specimens.
 Molecular clock models using either rate- or fossil-based calibrations imply that the Madagascan subspecies X. m. praedicta and the African subspecies X. m. morgani diverged 7.4 ± 2.8 Mya (million years ago), which overlaps the divergence of A. sesquipedale from its sister, A. sororium, namely 7.5 ± 5.2 Mya.
 Since both these orchids have extremely long spurs, longspurs likely existed before that and were exploited by long-tongued moths similar to Xanthopan morganii praedicta.
 The long geological separation of subspecies morgani and praedicta matches their morphological differences in the color of the breast and abdomen.